DykemaBill/redirector/README.md

-# Redirector
+# redirector

-Python Flask server that redirects visitors to other web page URLs.
+Python Flask application that provides redirects from one URL to another with different configurable options

-Lots still to-do:
+# Description

+Server written in Python using Flask which provides configurable address redirection.
+This application reads from a configuration file which can be used to customize the following:

+- Support email address for your page
+- Page logo for your organization
+- Redirect URLs and their settings
+- User accounts to manage redirects

+# To-Do's for the author

 - Configure favicon - DONE
 - Made log rolling - DONE